A Little Bit About My Town: Vero Beach, Florida

 Vero Beach is an upscale, yet low-key East coast town in Florida with gorgeous beaches.
 It spends half of its time welcoming snowbirds and half enjoying the fact that they are gone.
 Vero Beach is a popular eco-tourism destination.
 It has many land development restrictions so it still has a retro feel that is intentional.
 I love living in Vero Beach because of the awesome things there are to do as well as the close proximity to other major Florida cities.

-Piper Aircraft is the largest employer in Vero, where they produce aircrafts and offer flight lessons.
-From my house, I can hear dozens of planes from flight school lessons as well as chartered flights, daily.
-Piper Aircraft tours are given Wednesdays and Thursdays from 10-1PM.
-Many of the snowbirds arrive in private planes at Vero’s Regional Airport, soon to start having direct flights to NYC areas.
+Piper Aircraft is the largest employer in Vero Beach.
+Piper produces aircraft parts, and offer flight lessons.
+From my house, I can hear dozens of planes from the flight school as well as chartered flights, daily.
+Tours at Piper Aircraft are given Wednesdays and Thursdays from 10 AM-1 PM.
+Many of our snowbirds arrive in private planes at Vero’s Regional Airport, which also offers direct flights to New York City.

 Historic Dodgertown and More

 The LA Dodgers made Vero Beach their home for spring baseball training from the years 1948 to 2008.
 Today, the 79-acre Dodgertown complex stands in perfect shape and hosts baseball camps for all ages and concert events.
 Most other social events in Vero take place on the Indian River County Fairgrounds, Ocean Boulevard, or at Riverside Park.
 Pet owners Vero Beach have their very own off-leash dog park on Indian River Drive.